csf-dev/FlexDi/README.md

 [BoDi]: https://github.com/gasparnagy/BoDi

 ## Quick start
-Far from a comprehensive guide, here's a code snippet which creates a container, registers a component and resolves it right away.
-Firstly of course, you will want **[the MicroDi NuGet package]**.
+Comprehensive documentation is available in [the MicroDi wiki].
+This is some minimal sample code to create a container, register a component and resolve it right away.
+Firstly though, you will want **[the MicroDi NuGet package]**.

 ```csharp
 using CSF.MicroDi;